featurevisor/featurevisor/docs/features.md

 If both the required features are evaluated as desired, the dependent feature `checkoutPromo` will then continue with its own evaluation.

+You can read more about managing feature dependencies [here](/docs/use-cases/dependencies).

 ## Force

 You can force a feature to be enabled or disabled against custom conditions.